-This mechanism allows us to dynamically plug in values to our infrastructure.
+This mechanism allows us to dynamically plug values into our infrastructure.
 It’s an important ability as sometimes you simply might not know a given value upfront so you can’t hard-code it.

 Using variables

 Another scenario in which you need some sort of reuse mechanism is whenever a value appears multiple times in your code.
-Most commonly, instead of typing the value over and over, you would declare a variable and refer to it in all the place its value is needed.
+Most commonly, instead of typing the value over and over, you would declare a variable and refer to it in all the places its value is needed.
 You can think of a variable as a container that stores a value of your choice, which you can overwrite if need be.

 A keen eye might have noticed that in our example the value “8080” – which represents a connection port – appears twice.
 Let’s refactor our security group configuration code using Terraform variables.
-This approach improves the maintainability of our code – if you wish to change the port used (that is likely to happen) you don’t need to change it in multiple places but modify the variable value instead.
-Having to manually refactor code in different places is a very error-prone process that IAC aims to address.
+This approach improves the maintainability of our code – if you wish to change the port used (which is likely to happen), you don’t need to change it in multiple places but modify the variable value instead.
+Having to manually refactor code in different places is a very error-prone process that IaC aims to address.